KChodara/Python_training/README.md

 # Python_training
-A general-purpose repository for educational purposes
+A general-purpose repository for educational purposes.